tomasaragon/cdph/README.md

 The CDPH Office of Policy and Planning will have a Decision Intelligence Unit (DIU) to develop, implement, and improve strategic decision-making methods for high stakes, high cost, and/or high impact public health decisions.
 Methods will include cost-benefit and cost-effective analyses, and decision analysis.
 These positions have permanent funding.
 We will secure grants and develop collaborative partnerships with academic institutions.

-1. Leaders and managers as "decision architects": Design and improve of team decision meetings that incorporate fundamentals of cognitive psychology and decision quality.
-See Annie Duke, 2020.[^htd]
+1. Team leaders and managers as "decision architects": Design and improve of team decision meetings that incorporate fundamentals of cognitive psychology and decision quality.
+See Annie Duke, 2020[^htd] and Spetzler, 2016.[^dqbook]
 2. Methods to optimize policy, budgetary, or prioritization decisions: cost-effectiveness and cost-benefit analyses; and priority setting and resource allocation (PSRA).
 See Seixas, 2021.[^bvs]
 3. Decision making under uncertainty, including [deep uncertainty](https://www.rand.org/pubs/external_publications/EP67833.html).
 See Marchau, 2019.[^dmdu]
 4. [Computational algorithms for decision making](https://algorithmsbook.com/) (using Bayesian networks (including decision networks [influence diagrams]), Markov Decision Processes (MDPs), Partially Observable Markov Decision Processes (POMDPs), Reinforcement Learning, Agent-based modeling).
 See Kochenderfer, 2022.[^adm]

+[^dqbook]: Carl Spetzler, Hannah Winter, and Jennifer Meyer, Decision Quality: Value Creation from Better Business Decisions (Hoboken, New Jersey: John Wiley & Sons, Inc, 2016), https://www.wiley.com/en-us/Decision+Quality%3A+Value+Creation+from+Better+Business+Decisions-p-9781119144694.

 [^htd]: Annie Duke, How to Decide: Simple Tools for Making Better Choices (Penguin Publishing Group, 2020), https://www.annieduke.com/books/.